From Addressing Past Challenges to Maximizing Potential: The Trajectory of Self-Optimization

 Going through a traumatic experience can also put things into perspective and force us to recognize what really matters in life, even giving us a new sense of meaning and purpose.

 A person who has survived physical abuse or psychological abuse can use those experiences to help those whom are in a similar situation.
 A person who grew up in poverty can dedicate their free time to helping at soup kitchens or homeless shelters.
-A person who has gone through cancer can help others who are just learning about their diagnosis.
+A person who has gone through cancer can help others who are just learning about their condition.

 Any past suffering can become a source of purpose to help others who are going through similar experiences.